Lambda-X-Master/Front-end/README.md

 🚫 Why did you choose this framework?

--    Point One
+-    point one
--    Point Two
+-    point two
--    Point Three
+-    point three
--    Point Four
+-    point four

 🚫List the rest of the front end features and libraries in the same format as the framework above.